PROJECTS

 METHANE ACROSS CANADA

-Oil and gas developments and landfills across Canada are emitting unwanted greenhouse gases into our atmosphere.
+Oil and gas developments across Canada are emitting unwanted greenhouse gases into our atmosphere.
 Our team can detect the presence and origin of these emissions.

 As our trucks covered well over 100,000 km, we were collecting on the order of millions of geolocated gas concentration measurements.